Knowledge base

 Allow IP addresses

-It is possible to display a site even with maintenance mode enabled.
-To do this, it is necessary to enter the IP addresses of the computers that need to bypass maintenance mode:
+It is possible to display the real site even with maintenance mode activated.
+To do this, it is necessary to enter the IP addresses of the computers that should be able to bypass maintenance mode:

 - Activate maintenance mode according to the procedure above.

-- Go to the maintenance page configuration page (see procedure above)
+- Go back to the maintenance page configuration page (see procedure above).

-- It is also possible to manually enter the IP addresses to authorize.
+- It is also possible to manually enter the IPs to authorize.

 Disable maintenance mode